-The eco lamp lights up during eco drive to indicate that operation is environmentally considerate.
+The eco drive display lights up during eco drive to indicate that operation is environmentally considerate.

-- If welding and using as an AC power source at the same time during eco drive, the engine operates at slightly lower speed than the rated speed. - Set the idle control switch to "AUTO" or "HIGH" if welding or using as an AC power source in an intermittent manner. - Set the idle control switch to "HIGH" if using a high capacity motor, precision instruments or AC load with an attached magnetic switch. - Set the idle control switch to "HIGH" if using as an AC power source of a device of 1 A or less because the engine might not reach a high speed as speed control does not operate at that level.
+- The engine speed optimization function of eco drive is only for "DROOP" and "CC" welding.
+(It does not function if "CV-WIRE" is selected using the weld mode selector.) - If using as an AC power source during eco drive (including when welding and using as an AC power source at the same time), the engine operates at high speed and the eco drive display turns off. - Set the idle control switch to "AUTO" or "HIGH" if welding or using as an AC power source in an intermittent manner. - Set the idle control switch to "HIGH" if using a high capacity motor, precision instruments or AC load with an attached magnetic switch. - Set the idle control switch to "HIGH" if using as an AC power source of a device of 0.5A or less because the engine might not reach a high speed as speed control does not operate at that level.